 Interconnectivity and Interdependency

-Walking the Land have been developing an initiative called Confluence: Interconnectivity and Interdependency, with the intention of exploring in practice how artists can work together and with others to reveal and re-enchant the landscape by creating and sharing a body of work that encourages the general public to walk and experience natural and cultural heritage.
+Walking the Land have been developing Confluence: Interconnectivity and Interdependency an initiative with the intention of exploring in practice how artists can work together and with others to reveal and re-enchant the landscape by creating and sharing a body of work that encourages the general public to walk and experience natural and cultural heritage.

 With this in mind, we have been developing work for an exhibition, public workshops and seminars at the Museum in the Park during April 2019.